untoxa/gb-photo/README.md

 # User Manual in brief

 The repo contains two sets of roms.
-One set is compiled for DMG Game boy and Game Boy Pocket and basically features slow transfer rate and a unique "color" palette.
+One set is compiled for DMG Game boy and Game Boy Pocket and basically features same slow transfer rate and a default "color" palette, as the original camera.
 The set compiled for Game Boy Color is able to feature Double Speed Mode, very high baudrate transfer mode and features several palettes.
 The two sets come with a remote control rom allowing to use another Game Boy as controller via the serial cable.
 You can flash the remote control rom on any flashable cart, it will be compatible.

 ## Main hub

 ![Main Hub](doc/Images/Main_Hub.png)

 The main hub brings you to the 5 main menus by pressing START after boot.
-You can skip it and going directly to **Camera Mode** by pressing A.
+You can skip it and going directly to **Camera Mode** by pressing A/B/SELECT.

 - The **Camera mode** is where you take photos.
-It features 3 mode of image capturing.
+It features 3 different mode for image capturing (see next section).
 - The **Gallery** is your main image viewer/printer/eraser, dealing with images stored into ram.
 It features the same options as the Gallery of the Game Boy Camera.
-It is limited to 30 images.
+It is natively limited to 30 images.
 - The **Flash storage** is a local mass storage system for images.
 Photo! is a 128kB rom and the MAC-GBD allows dealing with 1MB roms.
 All space after the 128kB of rom are writable by Photo! to store camera rolls.
 It allows storing 7 rolls of 30 images into flash memory, increasing the total number of images stored in Photo! to 240 (30 in ram, 210 in flash memory).
 - The **Main options** menu features general parameters like palettes, Double Speed Mode, SGB borders, etc.
 - The **Credits** features... the credits to the Photo! authors, artists, coders, debuggers.